ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

 Now, instead of applying the indexes directly to the x, y position, let's apply them to the sin(freq) * amp and cos(freq) * amp.
 Just to recap, the `freq` affect how many samples you will extract from a certain period of the sin wave.
 The smaller the increment of `freq`, the more samples you get. `amp` refers to the size each sample is scaled to.
 The range of sin(freq) * amp is (-amp, amp).

-If we assign the same `freq` and `amp` to the `sin()` and `cos()`, and apply the values respectively to the x, y position of the circle in nested for loop, we will get a layers of circles concentric circular path.
+If we assign the same `freq` and `amp` to the `sin()` and `cos()`, and apply the values respectively to the x, y position of the circle in nested for loop, we will get a pattern of circles arranged in a circular fashion with multiple rings.

 For example, here we will get `r` layers of circles, and each layer has _2*PI / (2 * PI / 12)_ circles: